SUPPLEMENT

 When Bede wrote his Historia Ecclesiastica Gentis Anglorum (completed in 731), he had at his disposal Orosius’ account of the Wall of Severus, Gildas’ story of the construction of two walls – none of his sources told him about the walls built by Hadrian and Antoninus Pius – and his own local knowledge.
 Following Orosius, Bede writes that Severus:

-… was drawn into Britain by the revolt of almost all the confederated tribes; and, after many great and severe battles, he thought fit to divide that part of the island, which he had recovered, from the other unconquered nations, not with a wall, as some imagine, but with a rampart.
-For a wall is made of stones, but a rampart, with which camps are fortified to repel the assaults of enemies, is made of sods, cut out of the earth, and raised high above the ground, like a wall, having in front of it the trench whence the sods were taken, with strong stakes of wood fixed above it.
-Thus Severus drew a great trench and strong rampart, fortified with several towers, from sea to sea.Historia Ecclesiastica Gentis Anglorum I, 5
+… was drawn to the Britains by the rebellion of almost all the allies.
+There, having frequently fought great and serious battles, he thought that the recovered part of the island should be separated from the other, unconquered, tribes, not with a wall, as some reckon, but with a rampart.
+For a wall is made of stones, but a rampart, with which camps are protected against enemy attack, is made of turfs, cut from the earth and raised high above the ground like a wall, having in front of it the ditch from which the turfs have been lifted, with strong stakes of wood fixed above it.
+Severus therefore led a great ditch and a very strong rampart, fortified as well with frequent towers, from sea to sea.

 Following Gildas, Bede writes:

-But the islanders building the wall which they had been told to raise, not of stone, since they had no workmen capable of such a work, but of sods, made it of no use.
-Nevertheless, they carried it for many miles between the two bays or inlets of the sea of which we have spoken; to the end that where the protection of the water was wanting, they might use the rampart to defend their borders from the irruptions of the enemies.
-Of the work there erected, that is, of a rampart of great breadth and height, there are evident remains to be seen at this day.
-It begins at about two miles distance from the monastery of Aebbercurnig [Abercorn], west of it, at a place called in the Pictish language Peanfahel, but in the English tongue, Penneltun [Kinneil], and running westward, ends near the city of Aicluith [Dumbarton].Historia Ecclesiastica Gentis Anglorum I, 12
+But the islanders building the wall, which they had been ordered to erect, not so much with stones as with turfs (since they had no one capable of such a work) made it of no use.
+Nevertheless, they built it for many miles between the two bays or inlets of the sea of which we have spoken; to the end that where the protection of the water was wanting, they might use the rampart to defend their borders from the irruptions of the enemy.
+Of the work made there, that is, of a rampart of great breadth and height, clear traces can be seen to this day.
+It begins at about two miles distance from the monastery of Aebbercurnig [Abercorn], west of it, at a place called in the Pictish language Peanfahel, but in the English tongue, Penneltun [Kinneil], and running westward, ends near the city of Aicluith [Dumbarton].

 Bede has clearly, and not unreasonably, associated Gildas’ first wall with the Antonine Wall (actually built in the 140s), on the Forth-Clyde line.
 As for the second:

-… thinking that it might be some help to the allies, whom they were forced to abandon, they [the Romans] constructed a strong stone wall from sea to sea, in a straight line between the cities that had been there built for fear of the enemy, where Severus also had formerly built a rampart.
-This famous wall, which is still to be seen, was raised at public and private expense, the Britons also lending their assistance.
-It is 8 feet in breadth, and 12 in height, in a straight line from east to west, as is still evident to beholders.Historia Ecclesiastica Gentis Anglorum I, 12
+… thinking that it might bring some advantage to the allies, whom they were forced to leave, they [the Romans] constructed a strong stone wall from sea to sea, in a straight line between the cities which had been built there for fear of the enemy, where Severus also had formerly built a rampart.
+This famous wall, which is still to be seen, was built using public and private funds, with the Britons lending a hand.
+It is 8 feet in breadth, and 12 in height, in a straight line from east to west, as can be clearly seen even to this day.

-Bede obviously identified Gildas’ second wall as Hadrian’s Wall (actually built in the 120s), and he would appear to have deduced that the ditch-and-mound barrier known as the Vallum (just to the south of, and contemporary with, Hadrian’s Wall) was the rampart constructed by Severus.
+Bede obviously identified Gildas’ second wall as Hadrian’s Wall (actually built in the 120s), and he would appear to have deduced that the earthwork barrier known as the Vallum (just to the south of, and contemporary with, Hadrian’s Wall) was the rampart constructed by Severus.

 swall01